chrisruffalo/ee-config/README.md

 }
 ```

-The created logger is created using the class name of the injection target.
+The first injected logger is created using the class name of the injection target.
+The second injected logger is created using the specified name.
+EE-Config supports both `java.util.logging` loggers and SLF4J loggers as injection targets.
+(Since version 1.4.)

 ### System Properties